Samsung/ErrorSanitizer/README.md

 # ErrorSanitizer
+ErrorSanitizer (ESAN in short) is a library that can be used to detect incorrect handling of error conditions (e.g. unhandled memory allocation errors).
-This project injects failures to some standard library function calls.
+ESAN injects failures to selected standard library function calls.
-For example it can make malloc() return NULL or ftello return -1 as return value.
+For example it can make malloc() fail and return NULL or ftello return -1 as return value.
-The failures injections are based on user / fuzzer generated map file.
+Failures injections are based on a provided map file, so it can be integrated with fuzzers like afl (American Fuzzy Lop) or custom solutions.
 It can be used to test how application behaves in unexpected conditions.
+It also useful in unit testing for checking rare corner cases without writing additional stubs.

 ## Execution workflow:
 1. ErrorSanitizer library internal initialization
-2. Read injections map from
+2. Read injections map from:

     a) file provided as argument